wwoods/git-results/README.md

 Changelog
 ---------

+* 2019-05-10 - Use git commit to collect experiment message, since that shows a status of files to be committed.
+Was getting too many artifacts accidentally committed due to lack of information.
+Version 0.2.9.
 * 2018-11-12 - Fix KeyboardInterrupts, which apparently may be raised multiple times.
 Previously would mark experiments as successful and potentially not copy result data.